patricksurry/eastern-front-1941/doc/apxdev.md

 OVERALL FORCE RATIO
 ---

-The module begins at line 1680.
+The module begins at [line 1680][EFT18T-1680].
 The first task is to calculate the overall force ratio.
 This is the ratio of total German strength to total Russian strength, and ts a useful indicator of the overall strategic situation.
 To calculate this number, we must first add up the total German strength and the total Russian strength.
-This calculation is made in lines 1730-1870, The upper byte of the total strengths is stored in TOTGS (total German strength) and TOTRS (total Russian strength).
+This calculation is made in [lines 1730-1870][EFT18T-1730-1870], The upper byte of the total strengths is stored in TOTGS (total German strength) and TOTRS (total Russian strength).

 The next problem is to calculate the ratio of these two numbers.
 This